 Dr. Capstick will be providing contact lens fittings for the general lens wearer as well as those in need of specialty lenses, care for acute and chronic ocular diseases, along with comprehensive eye exams.
 She is a member of the American Optometric Association, the Utah Optometric Association and the American Academy of Optometry.

-When not at the office, Dr. Capstick enjoys spending time alpine and cross country skiing, mountain and road biking and hiking with her husband Jarrett and their dog Avy.
+When not at the office, Dr. Capstick enjoys spending time with her husband Jarrett and their two girls Emery and Mara and dog Avery.
+Some of her favorite activities are; alpine and cross country skiing, mountain and road biking, and hiking.

 Outside of optometry, Dr. Snow is very outdoorsy.
 He enjoys skiing, hiking, camping, golf, and looks forward to learning to whitewater kayak.
 Dr. Snow and his wife have two dogs, and they devote a lot of time exercising them outdoors and in the mountains.